 Once the peaches are done, I pour the peaches and the syrup into a container, cool, then place in the refrigerator.
 For the hand pies I want the ingredients cold so the pie dough doesn't become too soft when I am putting everything together.

-Putting Together the Pies
+Assembling the Hand Pies